Table of Contents

 Remarks

-Standard deviation is the square root of the variance and provides a measure of the spread of values.
+Population standard deviation is the square root of the population variance.
+Standard deviation provides a measure of the spread of values.

 Variance<T>(ReadOnlySpan<T>)

-Calculates the variance of a set of values.
+Calculates the population variance of a set of values.

-public static T Variance<T>(ReadOnlySpan<T> values) where T : INumber<T>
+public static T Variance<T>(ReadOnlySpan<T> values) where T : struct, INumber<T>

 Parameters